JJ/granada-off/text/geekery.md

 white square, for instance.
 You copy/paste it and you have got two.
 Then turn it around clockwise, and you will have two squares with perpendicular motifs.
-You can keep and turning it until you get bored, and then copy the whole thing ahd flip it around.
+You can keep and turning it until you get bored, and then copy the whole thing and flip it around.
 Well, whatever you do it, you can do it in 17 different ways: that is [Fedorov's theorem](https://en.wikipedia.org/wiki/Periodic_graph_%28geometry%29), which was proposed by, you guessed it, Fedorov in 1891.